Security Benefits of Enhanced Cloud Visibility

 Think of it like this—just because your new home has different locks than your old one, that doesn’t mean it’s harder to unlock.
 You just need a different key, or in this case, a different security strategy.
 And don’t try jamming your old key (legacy products) into that lock—82% of respondents in an ISC2 survey reported that traditional security solutions don’t work at all or have limited functionality in the cloud.

 On-premises solutions put great focus on north-south traffic, but traditional methods like firewalls can’t always keep up with evolving threats.
 A firewall, like a motion detector on a door, may alert you to a malicious actor.
 But being alerted to an intruder is simply not enough to be fully protected.
-You need security cameras inside to help identify the criminals and their behaviors.
+You need security cameras inside to help identify the criminals and their behaviours.
 In the cloud, visibility on east-west traffic (what’s happening within your network), in addition to north-south, is paramount to detecting threat actors before they wreak havoc.

 Security by design